White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

 Appearance

-Red oak trees tend to have smooth bark that’s a dark color.
-There won’t be deep ridges like you’ll find on white oaks.
-Instead.
-There are thinner veins running down the sides of the tree.
-When looking at the grain of bare oak wood, you’ll see many wide pores, unlike with white oak.
-You’ll also notice that red oak has a distinctly red tint to it.
+Red oak trees have smooth bark that’s a dark color.
+There won’t be deep ridges like you’ll find on white oaks, but red oaks have thinner veins running down the sides of the tree.
+When looking at the grain of bare oak wood, you’ll see many wide pores, unlike white oak.

+You’ll also notice that red oak has a distinctly red tint.
 The leaves of a red oak tree are another dead giveaway.
-They’re covered in sharp points as opposed to white oaks with smooth, rounded corners.
+They’re covered in sharp points instead of smooth, rounded corners.

 - Related Read: Sequoia Tree vs. Redwood: What’s the Difference?
 (With Pictures)